Note to Self on

 work.
 You could also think about changing your job, location, habits, or

 getting married, or having kids.
-In daily life you can change your direction,
+In daily life you can change your direction, timing,

 others request, or you can explore what other choices might be available.
 You